 Ingredients

-- 2 racks baby back ribs about 4 pounds
+- 2 racks baby back ribs or St. Louis-style ribs (about 4 pounds)

-- 3¾ tablespoons pork rub ingredients listed below
+- 3¾ tablespoons homemade pork rub (ingredients below)

 Pork Rub Ingredients